timb-103/saas-starter-stack/README.md

 #### Form Builders
 - [Tally](https://tally.so) - The simplest free online form builder.
-- [Youform](https://youform.io) - A free Typeform alternative.
-Create waitlist forms, surveys, and more.
+- [Youform](https://youform.io) - Create waitlist forms, surveys and more for free.

 ## Contribute
 Contributions are always welcome!